 CHART OF THE DAY: Remember Google Wave?
 Blogging Innovation » The Nine Innovation Roles.
 I’m seeing an increasing number of articles about innovation personalities and the like, and I’m a firm believer that it’s not personalities that matter so much when it comes to innovation, it’s the roles that we play in making innovation happen (or not).
-So, I would like to add my to the conversation.
-The following is an excerpt from my book : Blogging Innovation » The Nine Innovation Roles

-The New Arithmetic of Collaboration - Navi Radjou, Jaideep Prabhu, Prasad Kaipa, Simone Ahuja - The Conversation by Navi Radjou, Jaideep Prabhu, Prasad Kaipa, Simone Ahuja | 9:18 AM November 4, 2010 Pharma giant Pfizer recently announced a $350 million partnership with Biocon, one of Asia’s leading biotechnology companies.
+Here are The Nine Innovation Roles: 1.
+2. 3.
+The Connector does just that.
+4. 5.
+6. 7.
+8. The New Arithmetic of Collaboration - Navi Radjou, Jaideep Prabhu, Prasad Kaipa, Simone Ahuja - The Conversation.
+By Navi Radjou, Jaideep Prabhu, Prasad Kaipa, Simone Ahuja | 9:18 AM November 4, 2010 Pharma giant Pfizer recently announced a $350 million partnership with Biocon, one of Asia’s leading biotechnology companies.

 Rung 1: Accidental engagement (1+1 < 2).
 Rung 2: Transactional cooperation (1+1 = 2).
 Roles on a Team and How They Apply to the Enterprise.
-What Giving Gets You at the Office - Shawn Achor by Shawn Achor | 3:00 PM July 27, 2011 The greatest metric for predicting job satisfaction and engagement is the social support perceived by the employee.
+What Giving Gets You at the Office - Shawn Achor.
+By Shawn Achor | 3:00 PM July 27, 2011 The greatest metric for predicting job satisfaction and engagement is the social support perceived by the employee.

 The Google Apps Marketplace offers third-party developers and services a way to integrate directly with the Google Apps platform and sell that integration at whatever price point they choose.
 This is a huge win for the cloud because it finally allows other cloud services to tap into some of Google's APIs for things like Gmail and Google Docs at a much deeper level, which can benefit their own customers, as well as offering additional value to Google Apps itself.
 Although the launch was yesterday, many companies and developers have been preparing for this event for quite some time and a number of very cool and useful apps are already available in the Marketplace.
 Here are just a few that stand out to us.
 1. Zoho and Google Apps actually offer a lot of the same services: hosted email, word processing, spreadsheet and presentation tools, wikis, chat, etc. How to Calculate the ROI of Enterprise 2.0.